Privacy Policy

 - We don't track you across other websites

-- We don't use Google Analytics, Plausible, Segment, Mixpanel, or any analytics provider
+- We don't use Google Analytics, Segment, Mixpanel, or any cross-site or profiling analytics — only cookieless, aggregate visit measurement (Plausible and Vercel)

 - We don't run Facebook, Twitter, Reddit, or LinkedIn pixels